Find Trade Colleges

 Types of Extraction Worker Jobs

-In 2016, there was an estimated number of 17,000 jobs in the United States for Extraction Worker.
+In the United States, there were 17,000 jobs for Extraction Worker in 2016.
 New jobs are being produced at a rate of 19.4% which is above the national average.
 The Bureau of Labor Statistics predicts 3,300 new jobs for Extraction Worker by 2026.
-The BLS estimates 2,600 yearly job openings in this field.
+There will be an estimated 2,600 positions for Extraction Worker per year.

 The states with the most job growth for Extraction Worker are Wyoming, North Dakota, and South Carolina.
 Watch out if you plan on working in Kentucky, Wisconsin, or West Virginia.
 These states have the worst job growth for this type of profession.